Contents

 Skylight Cost Factors.

-The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the cost.
-If your roof opening does not fit one of the listed below sizes, expect to pay a minimum of 25% more for the unit than the next-closest requirement alternative on this list.
+Many standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the price.
+If your roof opening doesn’t fit among the below sizes, anticipate to pay a minimum of 25% more for the unit than the next-closest requirement alternative on this list.

 16-by-16 inches$ 150– $600.